sguzunov/docs/docs/getting-started/02_how-to/03_glue42-enable-your-app/05_react/react.md

 ### Legacy React Wrapper

 If you are using the legacy Glue42 React wrapper, [`@glue42/glux`](https://www.npmjs.com/package/@glue42/glux), you can download the documentation for it from [here](../../../../assets/glue42-react-legacy.md).
-The documentation on this site is relevant only to the new light-weight Glue42 React wrapper - [`@glue42/react-hooks`](https://www.npmjs.com/package/@glue42/react-hooks).
+The documentation on this site is relevant only to the new lightweight Glue42 React wrapper - [`@glue42/react-hooks`](https://www.npmjs.com/package/@glue42/react-hooks).

 ## Prerequisites